score-json/nlohmann_json/TSF/trustable/statements/JLS-29.md

 Known bugs, misbehaviours and CVEs are analysed and either fixed or mitigated in the nlohmann/json repository.

-aschemmel-tech: evidence supports bug and CVE fixing; no mitigation actions are offered.
+aschemmel-tech: evidence supports bugs and CVE fixing, no mitigation actions are offered.